dagartga/dagartga.github.io/_posts/2024-03-21-parkinsons-classification.md

 | **LigthtGBM**| 0.617 | 0.854 | 0.666 | 0.260 | 0.374 |
 | **CatBoost**| 0.586 | 0.836 | 0.524 | 0.208 | 0.298 |

+### Hyperopt Conclusion:

-**Hyperopt Conclusion:** The hyperparameter optimization showed an improvement mainly for XGBoost across each UPDRS.
+- The hyperparameter optimization showed an improvement mainly for XGBoost across each UPDRS.

-## Using Only Data from the First 12 Months
+# 12 Months of Protein and Peptide Data <a name="twelve-months"></a>

 The distribution of visit months is most high in the 0 to 24 range.
 Perhaps the later visit months are actually only adding noise because the protein changes have already happened and may have a delayed effect on the symptoms.